veenastudio/flstudio-mcp/README.md

 ## Step 7: Make Music
 Use the MCP to send melodies, chords, drums, etc.

 Click on the instrument you want to record to and it will live record to the piano roll of that instrument.

 I tend to use this prompt when I start a new chat: Here is format for notes: note(0-127),velocity(0-100),length in beats(decimal),position in beats(decimal)

+## Step 8: Share what you made
+Share what you made on our Discord: https://discord.gg/ZjG9TaEhvy